Rosan Roeslani: Sports

-Rosan is also active in the field of organization.
-Since the beginning of entering the business world, Rosan has joined the Indonesian Young Entrepreneurs Association (HIPMI).
+Advocacy career

+Chamber of Commerce (KADIN)

 As he grew older and became more influential, Rosan was elected to the board of the Indonesian Chamber of Commerce and Industry (KADIN) for the 2010-2015 period.
 According to his field of expertise, Rosan was entrusted as Deputy General Chair of Banking and Finance.
 One of Rosan's real and aspirational works in carrying out this position is the establishment of PT Palapa Nusantara Berdikari.
 This company aims to help financing potential SMEs throughout the archipelago through capital.

+On November 24, 2015, he was elected as Chairman of Kadin for the period 2015 - 2020.
+He won 102 votes, beating another candidate for chairman, Rahmat Gobel, who only got 27 votes at the VII Kadin National Conference at the Trans Luxury Hotel, Bandung, West Java.
+The total votes collected reached 129 votes, consisting of 33 regional Chamber of Commerce and Industry (Kadin) in which each province had 3 voting rights and 30 associations, each of which had 1 vote.